-In the shadow of St Michael's Mount near Penzance, Marazion Marsh is a large and vital reedbed.
-Cornwall's largest reedbed, more than 250 bird, 500 plant, 500 insect and 18 mammal species have been recorded here.
+In the shadow of St Michael's Mount near Penzance, Marazion Marsh is Cornwall's largest reedbed.
+With more than 250 bird, 500 plant, 500 insect and 18 mammal species having been recorded here.

 Over the years, the reserve has become an important wintering site for Bitterns and a regular stopover for the globally threatened Aquatic Warbler.